Essay, Orne

 Essay (/fr/) is a commune in the Orne department in north-western France.
 The town is mainly known nowadays for its motorsports tracks, and hosted a round of the 2011 European Rallycross Championship.

+Geography

+Essay is made up of the following collection of villages and hamlets, Beaufossé, Montperroux, Echuffley and La Renouillère.

+The commune is in the Normandie-Maine Regional Natural Park.

+A river, La Vézone, flows through the commune.